 Much about the National Organic Program is a success and most of the farms being certified deserve to be called real organic.

-With this add-on, farmers are creating a new way of communicating our practices to consumers who care.
+With our add-on, farmers are creating a new way of communicating our practices to consumers who care.
 USDA organic certification is a prerequisite to participate in the add-on program.
 Our simple goal is transparency in the marketplace.
 Through this effort, we have brought together farmers, scientists, eaters, and advocates whose common interest is to support real organic farming.

 Our intent is transformational.
 Our strategy is educational.